Leasey.AI

 Signing a lease documentSigning a lease document

 Adding special clauses in your lease can protect you in unusual situations.
 These can include rules about pets or renewing the lease.
 For landlords, adding rules about using the property for business or subletting is important.
-Making sure these clauses are in the lease, no matter if it’s for a place in Texas or South Africa, can prevent legal problems later.
+Including these clauses in the lease can prevent future legal problems, regardless of whether the property is in Texas or South Africa.

 Some leases have unique rules, like needing insurance or taking care of old parts of the property.
 These aren’t in every lease but can protect both sides.
 They make sure everyone knows their duties, like taking care of a garden or following noise rules, keeping the property in good shape.